2023 Subaru Outback Problems Analysis

 Dawn White wrote on November 11, 2022: “I literally just bought one and paid it straight off with no payments on the 2023 Outback Touring XT.
 I wasn’t told about this issue!”

-A member of a Subaru forum who doesn’t seem angry, shares that on December 5, 2022, the DCM module to update the problem still isn’t available.
+A member of a Subaru forum who doesn’t seem particularly angry, shares that on December 5, 2022, the DCM module to update the problem still isn’t available.
 “Anyone else still waiting for your DCM module?”

 Starlink Malfunctions

-The very first complaint made to the NHTSA about the 2023 Outback was from an owner in Idaho on October 5, 2022.
+Filed as an electrical fault, the very first complaint made to the NHTSA about the 2023 Outback was from an owner in Idaho on October 5, 2022.
 The SUV had only about 300 miles on the clock when he noticed that safety alerts weren’t working.
 Those he mentions in the complaint are the diagnostic alert, the automatic collision alert to emergency services, the SOS emergency alert, remote services, the stolen vehicle recovery alert, and the roadside assistance alert.
 The multimedia features were also inoperable.

 An owner from North Carolina took his 2023 Subaru Outback back to the dealer the day after he purchased it.
 When the sales department looked at the issue, “I was told that the software update hasn’t been sent to the car yet and to give it until Monday 10/31/2022 to upload.”
 When that didn’t happen, he spoke to a representative from Starlink who suggested he go to another dealer.
 “The dealer then stated to give it a couple (of) weeks to see if the update comes through.”
 This implies that dealers were (are) getting the update at different times.
+There is no feedback on the outcome of this complaint.

 Cracking Windshields

-The owner of a 2023 model from California states in a complaint that this is already a known issue.
+The owner of a 2023 model from California also states in a complaint that this is already a known issue.
 The Subaru Outback windshields are “prone to chips and eventual cracking of (the) entire windshield.
 The car does not have 2000 miles yet and already needs (a) windshield replacement from a rock chip.”

 What to do if your 2023 Subaru Outback is a Lemon?